-- the reduction of the speed limit from 40mph to 30mph along the whole length of Leigh Road and Wimborne Road West
+- a reduction in the speed limit from 40mph to 30mph to make the road safer for drivers, cyclists and pedestrians

 Respecting the natural environment

-The design of the scheme has taken into account the local natural environment.
+The design of the scheme considered the local natural environment.

-In building the cycleway, some of the existing verge currently designated as Common Land will be de-registered.
-A compensatory area of open space at BytheWay Field will be designated as Common Land in its place.
-The effect of this will be to maintain the existing stock of Common Land.
+In building the cycleway, some of the existing verge has been de-registered.
+A compensatory area of open space at BytheWay Field has been designated as Common Land in its place.
+The effect of this is to maintain the existing stock of Common Land.